 Big business always needs more money for management and to increase stock prices for larger bonuses.
 The government always wants more power.
 That is the deal; they both get what they want.

-order clomid from india Expanded Presidential Powers Will Never Be Relinquished
+Expanded Presidential Powers Will Never Be Relinquished

 Article II of the U.S. Constitution does not grant the President any emergency powers.
 Notwithstanding scholarly arguments of implied powers, Congress has given massive emergency powers to the President through the National Emergencies Act of 1976, the Defense Production Act of 1950 and the War Powers Act of 1973.